antarctica/lantern/docs/dev.md

 > [!CAUTION]
 > This section is Work in Progress (WIP) and may not be complete/accurate.

-Update record schema to allow new item type in records:
+Update record schemas to allow the new item type in records:

 1. if the type is not a member of the ISO 19115 `MD_ScopeCode` code list, create and agree a proposal in the [BAS Metadata Standards](https://gitlab.data.bas.ac.uk/uk-pdc/metadata-infrastructure/metadata-standards) project
 2. if needed, add the type to the `hierarchy_level` enum in the ISO 19115 JSON Schema within the [BAS Metadata Library](https://github.com/antarctica/metadata-library) and make a new release as needed
+3. if needed, allow the type to profiles that restrict allowed item types (e.g. the MAGIC Discovery profile)

 Within this project: